Code-Institute-Submissions/uddin7-ms-project-1_MayResub/README.md

 Tablet Wireframes

 ## Credits
+Code:
+      •Hero image background code using from w3schools and customised for this project.
+      •Bootstrap 4 was using for responsive
+      •Internal tutorial is used with customized for this project.
+Content:
+    • All content was written by developer

 ## Media
-•	The photos used in this site were obtained from google
+        •   All Images is used in this project were obtained from google
 ## Acknowledgements
-•	I received inspiration for this project from Mo Sami
+  •	I received inspiration and continuous helpful feedback for this project from Mo Sami